eacton/CAGEF/Lesson_5/Lesson_5.md

 ## Multiple R-squared:  0.07351,	Adjusted R-squared:  0.06884
 ## F-statistic: 15.75 on 2 and 397 DF,  p-value: 2.62e-07
 ```

+__Interpretation__

 So our equation would now look like y = 137 + 0.2age + 1.43BMI.
 Interpreting the 0.2 slope would be the estimated increase in mean serum cholestorol over after one year holding BMI constant (for 2 subjects with the same BMI).
 This is less than our previous value of 0.31.
 Why do the estimates differ?

 Before, we were not controlling for BMI.
 Our estimates of the age association for the mean increase in cholestorol is now for subjects with the same BMI and not for subjects with all BMIs.

 Here it looks like both age and BMI are significant.
 But we might want to verify - did adding BMI actually make our model better?

-We can compare these models with ANOVA.
+We can compare these models with the `anova` function.
+With _2 lm objects_, this function _tests the models_ against one another and prints these results in an analysis of variance table.
+(Given _1 lm object_, it will test whether model _terms_ are significant - we will be using the function in this format later.)

 ```r